Zichuan-Wang/ScoreOverFlow/README.md

 For the list of booked rooms on the user panel, there is a button after each reservation item.
 Click the one that you want to cancel the reservation.

 ## Dependencies
-Java 8, Mockito, Maven
+Java 8, Maven (JPA, Hibernate, JDBC, JUnit, Mockito), MySQL

 ## How to run

-1) Install MySQL and create the database based on scoreoverflowdb.sql.
+1) Install MySQL and create database based on the schema provided.

-2) Install the tools/technologies in the dependencies section.
+2) Install Maven and build the dependencies using ```mvn clean```

 3) In Eclipse, select MainWindow.java and run as a Java Application.